Find Trade Colleges

 $8,790 Average Tuition & Fees

-Bellevue University came in at #17 in this year’s edition of the Best Value Trade School Bachelor’s Degree Schools ranking.
-Located in Bellevue, Nebraska, the fairly large private not-for-profit school handed out 2,117 bachelor’s degree awards in 2021-2022.
+Bellevue University ranked #17 on this year’s Best Value Trade School Bachelor’s Degree Schools list.
+Bellevue University is a fairly large private not-for-profit school located in Bellevue, Nebraska that handed out 2,117 bachelor’s degrees in 2021-2022.

-You may have the opportunity to take online classes at Bellevue University.
+Some students may be able to take online classes at Bellevue University.
 In 2020-2021 about 94% of the undergraduate students at the school chose to take one or more online courses.

 #18